Monitoring Country

 Managing Feral Donkeys

 Feral donkeys are difficult to manage as they are large animals that are widespread (often in remote areas).
-Best methods for managing feral donkeys are shooting (ground or aerial), fencing, controlling fertility, and immobilisation/capture and removal.
+Best methods for managing feral donkeys are shooting (ground or aerial), fencing, and capture and removal.

 Use the + - Zoom controls to select an area

-By using one or more the following methods, you can better understand Feral Donkeys on your Country.
-If you monitor the same place at the same time every year, you can see if there are changes to Feral Donkeys on Country.
+If you monitor the same place at the same time every year, you can see if there are changes to feral donkeys on Country.

 - Occupancy – the proportion of sites occupied by a species.